RuiHuangNUS/MARS-Reconfig/README.md

    * You can skip Step 4 and evaluate the saved models that were previously trained and employed in the paper.
 To do so, copy the files that end with '.pt' from the folder '**Previously trained models**' (within the folder '**Source code A**') to the folder '**trained data**' (where the retained models via Step 4 will be saved).

-### B: Distributed Learning of Adaptive References
+### B: Algorithm 3 Plan Disassembly and Assembly Sequence
 |                     Learning Process of the Same Large Multilift System                                                                |
 :----------------------------------------------------------------------------------------------------------------------------------------:
 ![training_tension_ref_cl](https://github.com/RCL-NUS/Auto-Multilift/assets/70559054/e7942afd-684f-4600-acd3-ff3710992ed6)